P.S. – The Next Generation

 I knew what me and my rig could do in 60 seconds to a stationary target, and had no intention of becoming a casualty in an undeclared war.
-With three apparently invisible enemies coming right at me, going on the offensive was the only option.
+With three apparently invisible enemies out there somewhere, going on the offensive was the only option.

 “Weapons free.
 I repeat, we are weapons free.
 Anything larger than a sand flea is fair game, Marines.”

-A chorus of “oorah” came over the coms, and the game began in earnest.
+A chorus of “oorah” came over the comms, and the game began in earnest.

 Overwatch spent that minute pinging me at 3 second intervals as we advanced, giving us a bunch of points where the enemy definitely was not while my support vehicles and I looked for a target.
 The settling clouds of smoke and sand split the desert into more manageable chunks—the enemy was either on the other side of the line we’d drawn, or running around it.

 It was time to get a better picture of the situation.
 I put out a call to the Humv grouped with the Strykers.
 “Eyes-1, hold up and deploy seismic sensors.
 I need a better picture of what’s going on.”

 Sensor tech, Cpl.
 Sandra Wilkinson was the first one to get eyes on the hostiles, at point blank range.